Photo of giant wolf dog at Florida sanctuary goes viral

 NAPLES, Fla.
-(WSVN) — A photo of a giant wolfdog sitting next to a human is making its rounds on the internet.
+(WSVN) — A photo of a giant wolfdog sitting next to a woman is blowing minds on the internet.

 The Shy Wolf Sanctuary in Naples told Fox 13 that Yuki the wolfdog was brought to a kill shelter when he was 8 months old.
 His owner had fallen ill with a brain tumor, and Yuki was growing to big to be handled.

-Yuki was given a second chance at the Shy Wolf Sanctuary and now 12 years old, he has grown into a massive animal.
+Yuki was given a second chance at the Shy Wolf Sanctuary and now, at 12 years old, he has grown into a massive animal.
 The Sanctuary also discovered that Yuki was 87.5% Gray Wolf, 8.6% Siberian Husky, and 3.9% German Shepherd.

 A photo of the wolfdog was posted on social media by volunteer Brittany Allen.
 Allen is seen sitting down by Yuki, who appears to be almost twice her size.